yellowmessenger/documentation/docs/platform_concepts/growth/dataexplorer/customtables.md

 #### What are custom tables(datasets)?

-On **Studio** you can create [Custom datasets](https://docs.yellow.ai/docs/platform_concepts/studio/database) that are tailored to your needs (ex- these tables have the data obtained from variables from the flows).
-You can modify these tables according to your preferences using a **Custom query**.
+On **Studio** you can create [Custom datasets](https://docs.yellow.ai/docs/platform_concepts/studio/database) that are tailored to your needs.
+For example, you can create tables to store the data obtained from variables from the flows.
+You can modify/visualise and perform actions on these tables according to your preferences using a **Custom query**.

 ## 1. Steps to add a custom query